 Our exposure to market risk is primarily confined to our investment securities and notes payable.
 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
 To achieve our objectives, we maintain a portfolio of investments in high-credit-quality securities.
-As of September 30, 2014, we had cash, cash equivalents and short-term investments of \$21.8 million.
+As of March 31, 2015, we had cash, cash equivalents and short-term investments of \$70.1 million.
 In accordance with our investment policy, we invest funds in highly liquid, investment-grade securities.
 These securities in our investment portfolio are not leveraged and are classified as available-for-sale.
 We currently do not hedge interest rate exposure.
-Because of the short-term maturities of our investments, we do not believe that an increase in market rates would have a materially negative impact on the realized value of our investment portfolio.
-We actively monitor changes in interest rates and, with our current portfolio of short-term investments, we do not believe that we are exposed to potential loss due to changes in interest rates.
+Because of the short-term maturities of our investments, we do not believe that an increase in market rates would have a material negative impact on the realized value of our investment portfolio.
+We actively monitor changes in interest rates and with our current portfolio of short term investments, we are not exposed to potential loss due to changes in interest rates.